-I want to make our world a better place to work and eat.
+I want to make the world a better place to live, work and eat.

-Pre-law school, I was the founding editor of Taste Talks, a media curator for Facebook, a food reporter for outlets like VICE Munchies, Forbes and Lucky Peach, and an international politics editor for GlobalPost.
-Some of the coolest work I've done was host podcasts for Heritage Radio Network, the only radio station in the world dedicated entirely to food.
+Before law school, I was the founding editor of Taste Talks, a media curator for Facebook, a reporter for outlets like GOOD, VICE Munchies, Forbes and Lucky Peach, and an international politics editor.
+I also hosted and produced podcasts for Heritage Radio Network, the only radio station in the world dedicated entirely to food.

-When I'm not studying, I volunteer with Pro Bono Students Canada, ride my bike, ski, snowboard and hike (sometimes in the same day, depending on the weather!); and love to cook, bake, and mix drinks for my friends and family.
+In my free time, I ride my bike, ski, snowboard and hike (sometimes in the same day, depending on the weather!); and love to cook, bake, and mix drinks for my friends and family.

 Photo by Rachel Cheng